ghiscoding/slickgrid-universal/frameworks/slickgrid-vue/docs/getting-started/quick-start.md

 ```

 #### SASS (scss)
-You could also compile the SASS files with your own customization, for that simply take any of the [_variables.scss](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/_variables.scss) (without the `!default` flag) variable file and make sure to import the Bootstrap Theme afterward.
+You could also compile the SASS files with your own customization, for that simply take any of the [_variables.scss](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/common/src/styles/_variables.scss) (without the `!default` flag) variable file and make sure to import the Bootstrap Theme afterward or use the new modern SASS approach with the `@use with()`.
 For example, you could modify your `style.scss` with the following changes:

 ```scss
 /* for example, let's change the mouse hover color */